-Location: Policies\Pastoral Guidelines PG 7 ISI A4 EI I WS 7 of 8 Last Reviewed: January 2021 Next Review: January 2022 Author/Lead: Deputy Head/EYF
+Location: Policies\Pastoral Guidelines PG 7 ISI A4 E1 I WS Page: 7 of 8 Last Reviewed: January 2021 Next Review: September 2022 Author/Lead: Deputy Head/EYFS

-- Staff, and at times, other children, will point out to the child that their behaviour is unacceptable by reminding them of our 'Code of Conduct' using simple catch phrases such as 'Use kind words to make your friend smile' 'Use your walking feet' 'Are those your helping hands?' - Staff will distract the child as necessary and help them to modify their behaviour in a positive manner. - Staff will be aware of the child to whom the unacceptable behaviour is being directed and attend to them, or assign another member of staff to do so, giving a brief explanation. - The child will be encouraged to apologise to or speak with the affected child or adult. - Staff may decide to shadow the child for a period of time. - If unacceptable behaviour occurs again in a short period of time, staff may give the child a short period of 'time out' to watch positive behaviour being modelled by peers, and a chance to reflect.
+- 'Use kind words to make your friend smile' 'Use your walking feet' 'Are those your helping hands?' - Staff will distract the child as necessary and help them to modify their behaviour in a positive manner. - Staff will be aware of the child to whom the unacceptable behaviour is being directed and attend to them, or assign another member of staff to do so, giving a brief explanation. - The child will be encouraged to apologise to or speak with the affected child or adult. - Staff may decide to shadow the child for a period of time. - If unacceptable behaviour occurs again in a short period of time, staff may give the child a short period of 'time out' to watch positive behaviour being modelled by peers, and a chance to reflect.
 This should not be a negative experience and no time frame should be given.
 The child must be allowed to return as soon as they consider themselves ready.
 Positive acknowledgement and praise must be given for modified behaviour. - Where a pattern of unacceptable behaviour is beginning to develop, staff will observe using ABC (antecedent - behaviour - consequence).
 With this evidence, changes can be made to routines, grouping, resourcing etc to eliminate / reduce the antecedents and therefore the occurrences of unacceptable behaviour. - Where a child is hurt or personal belongings are harmed as a direct result of unacceptable behaviour, the parents are informed that day.
 Details of the child behaving unacceptably do not always need to be shared. - Parents of the child whose behaviour is being monitored should be involved in creating an action plan.
 The behaviour management needs to be consistent between home, school and other settings.
 Parents and EYFS staff, particularly the Key Person, the named officer for behaviour management Mrs Sarah Hall, and at times the SENCO Mrs Rachel Crawley, must work in partnership.
 Regular discussions should follow to assess progress and adapt targets / strategies. - Mrs Hall may, at times, liaise with Mr Roddis, Deputy Headmaster in managing the situation, and where Special Needs may be contributing to poor behaviour, advice and support may be sought from the Area Inclusion Coordinator. - Where behaviour consistently puts the child, other children, staff or the environment at risk of harm, the Head of EYFS and Headmaster / Deputy Headmaster will meet with parents to discuss a period of time out, away from school.

-Location: Policies\Pastoral Guidelines PG 7 ISI A4 EI I WS 8 of 8 Last Reviewed: January 2021 Next Review: January 2022 Author/Lead: Deputy Head/EYF
+Location: Policies\Pastoral Guidelines PG 7 ISI A4 E11 WS Page: 8 of 8 Last Reviewed: January 2021 Next Review: September 2022 Author/Lead: Deputy Head/EYFS